-- Develop a network quickly: As you get to know your fellow attendees, you’ll get the chance to build your network of motivated and like-minded people quickly.
-Putting in the work to establish those relationships can benefit you for years to come.
+- Develop a network quickly: As you get to know your fellow attendees, you’ll get to build your network of motivated and like-minded people quickly.
+Putting in the work to establish those relationships can benefit you for years.

 - Get help with your job search: College students are often on their own when it comes to finding a job, but with coding boot camps, you can usually work with a career counselor to improve your chances of getting a job after you’ve completed the course.
-In fact, some boot camps even offer partial or full refunds if you don’t find a job within a set period — though there are some limitations with these promises.
+Some boot camps even offer partial or full refunds if you don’t find a job within a set period — though there are some limitations to these promises.

 How much does a coding boot camp cost?